hammerdirt-analyst/solid-waste-team/titlepage.md

 __Authors:__ Roger, Montserrat

-For information regarding the contents of this document conatact analyst@hammerdirt.ch
+For information regarding the contents of this document contact analyst@hammerdirt.ch